Review of Yomojo mobile phone plans

 How does Yomojo compare to other providers?

-Comparing Yomojo’s custom phone plans to those on offer from other providers is difficult due to each one being slightly different to the next, but its unlimited plans are far easier to line up against similar competition.
+Comparing Yomojo’s custom phone plans to those on offer from other providers is difficult due to each one being slightly different to the next, but its four unlimited plans are far easier to line up against similar competition.
+Yomojo generally stack up well, but with a bit of research you could potentially get even more data for your dollars with other carriers.

 If you don’t like the way these plans sit with your own needs, then building your own plan with Yomojo could be a great alternative.
 Starting from just $5, they certainly start off cheaply.
 However, you pay the price of convenience and innovation eventually.
 Using their plan builder, if you max out every category – data, calls and texts, you can expect to pay $109 for 10GB of data, 1000 minutes and 1000 texts.
 This, when you think about the $44.90 plan, is not great value.
 While you likely won’t use the plan builder to max out every category of features, it is an indication of the premium you pay to essentially make your own plan.
 Yomojo’s maxed out ‘build your own’ plan competes with the big providers in Australia – you know them as Telstra, Optus, Virgin Mobile and Vodafone.